athornton/JupyterCon-2018-talk/talk.rst

 immutable.

 We look for regressions in the stack by creating an `options form`_ that scans our repository and presents a menu of recent builds.
+This also allows users to choose their risk tolerance.

 .. _options form: https://github.com/lsst-sqre/jupyterlabdemo/blob/master/jupyterhub/sample_configs/github/20-spawner.py